-Disclosure: This post is made possible in collaboration with Walnut Hollow.
-All opinions, images and love of painting projects are mine.
+Disclosure: This post is sponsored by Walnut Hollow.
+All opinions, images and love of painting projects are 100% mine.

 We finished our bathroom renovation a while ago, but one of the corners never seemed complete to me.

 I mean the renovations were done, but the decorating wasn’t.
 The walls were so … plain.

 As a refresher, here’s what the corner looked like before: